openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_CRNN_From_Tensorflow.md

 python tools/demo_shadownet.py --image_path data/test_images/test_01.jpg --weights_path model/shadownet/shadownet_2017-10-17-11-47-46.ckpt-199999
 ```
    If you want to use your checkpoint, replace the path in the `--weights_path` parameter with a path to your checkpoint.
     4. In the `CRNN_Tensorflow` directory, you will find the inference CRNN graph `frozen_graph.pb`.
-You can use this graph with the OpenVINO&trade; toolkit
+You can use this graph with OpenVINO
-     to convert the model into the IR and run inference.
+     to convert the model to IR and then run inference.

-**Step 4.** Convert the model into the IR:
+**Step 4.** Convert the model to IR:
 ```sh
 mo --input_model path/to/your/CRNN_Tensorflow/frozen_graph.pb
 ```